10 Things to Tell Your BFF More Often

 5. “Let’s do whatever you want to do tonight.”
 The trick to saying this effectively is actually meaning it.
 Don’t use this as a throwaway line simply because you don’t care about the plan or can’t be bothered to make a decision.
 Instead, choose a night when you might actually have a preference, and then forget it entirely.
 Let your BFF call the shots and follow her willingly and happily.

 6. “I need to be honest with you about something.”
 Anyone who’s maintained a friendship for years on end knows that this bestie business is more than just sunshine and ice cream cones.
 Tough conversations are sometimes necessary, and the real test of a relationship is what happens when you get to the other side of them.
-Resolve to stop avoiding challenging discussions with your BFF in 2018.
+Resolve to stop avoiding challenging discussions with your BFF.
 She deserves to know if you’re questioning her new S.O. or if you feel like she’s been disrespecting your friendship recently.
 That whole theory about honesty being the best policy isn’t just for elementary schoolers.

 7. “You’re right.”
 The tables have turned, and your bestie has come to you with a conversation that makes you both uncomfortable.
 Instead of getting defensive right off the bat, consider how much of what she’s saying could really be true.
 Sometimes, a friend can serve as just the mirror you need.